 terminus drush $TERMINUS_SITE.live -- user-login

-Now that you are signed into all three environments you should be seeing the development footer in Dev and Test but not Live.
+Now that you are signed in to all three environments you should see the development footer in Dev and Test but not Live.

 Push your code changes to the Live environment: